camwestwood/xapi/recipes/studyapps/tracker-app.md

 ### Object

 The object should be the target.
-What should the object type defintion be though?

 ### Example